 Hereditary and social factors play a role in the development of anorexia nervosa.
 The desire to be thin pervades Western society, and obesity is considered unattractive, unhealthy, and undesirable.
 Even before adolescence, children are aware of these attitudes, and more than half of preadolescent girls diet or take other measures to control their weight.
 Yet only a small percentage of these girls develop anorexia nervosa.
-Other factors, such as psychologic susceptibility, probably predispose certain people to develop anorexia nervosa.
+Other factors, such as psychologic susceptibility and genetic make-up, probably predispose certain people to develop anorexia nervosa.
 In areas with a genuine food shortage, anorexia nervosa is rare.

 Anorexia nervosa may be mild and transient or severe and persistent.

-Women with anorexia nervosa have a low heart rate, low blood pressure, a low body temperature, and fine soft hair or excess body and facial hair.
+Typically, people with anorexia nervosa have a low heart rate, low blood pressure, a low body temperature, and may develop fine soft hair on their body, or excess body and facial hair.
 Tissues swell because fluid accumulates (called edema).
 People commonly report bloating, abdominal distress, and constipation.

 Even when people become very thin, they tend to remain active, often exercising excessively to control their weight.
 Until they become emaciated, they have few symptoms of nutritional deficiencies.

 If people become severely malnourished, every major organ system in the body is likely to be affected.
 Bone density may decrease, increasing the risk of osteoporosis.

 Vomiting and taking laxatives and diuretics can worsen the situation.
 Sudden death, probably due to abnormal heart rhythms, may occur.

-Doctors measure height and weight.
+Doctors measure height and weight and use the results to calculate the body mass index (BMI—see Overview of Nutrition).
 Doctors also ask people how they feel about their body and weight and whether they have other symptoms.
 Doctors may use questionnaires developed to detect eating disorders.
 If people have the following, anorexia is likely:

 With treatment, about one half of people regain most or all of the weight they lost, and hormonal and other physical problems due to the disorder resolve.
 About one fourth improve some, gaining some weight back, but they may periodically return to their former eating habits (relapse).
 The remaining one fourth have frequent relapses and continue to have physical and mental problems due to the disorder.

-When weight loss has been rapid or severe—for example, to more than 25% below the ideal body weight—restoring body weight quickly is crucial.
-People with anorexia may need to be hospitalized to ensure that they consume enough calories and nutrients.
+When weight loss has been rapid or severe (for example, to more than 25% below the ideal body weight), restoring body weight quickly is crucial.
+People with anorexia nervosa may need to be hospitalized to ensure that they consume enough calories and nutrients.
 Although eating food is the best treatment, people rarely need to be fed through a tube inserted through their nose and down their throat into their stomach (nasogastric tube).